 It uses the insulation package to reduce noise during the operation.
 Thus, you don’t have to dread the grinding process.
 You can use the air switch to control the disposal.
 Made of stainless steel the item is durable.

 One of the most vital garbage disposals in the market today is this one.
-It’s compatible with the septic tanks.
-With 1HP and running at 2800RPM you can expect the food waste to be reduced to liquid by the time it goes to the septic tank.
+It’s compatible with septic tanks.
+With 1HP and running at 2800RPM, you can expect the food waste to be reduced to liquid by the time it goes to the septic tank.

 I like that it works quietly using the soundproof technology that waste king has been installing in their disposals.
 It uses insulated stainless steel components for the process.
 Its grinding chambers are further made using the glass-filled nylon.

 It has the stainless steel swivel impellers that reduce the jamming chances.
 It’s safe to use with the proper sizes of the septic tank.